w3f/polkadot-wiki/docs/learn/how-to/unstake-tokens.md

 ### Step 2: Unbonding

-Once you've clicked the Stop button and chilled your account successfully, they will still be bonded.
+Once you've clicked the Stop button and chilled your account successfully, they'll still be bonded.
 This means they stay ready to be used to nominate.
 To make them transferable again, you first need to unbond them.
 This process will take 28 days on Polkadot and 7 days on Kusama.

 To do this, click the three dots next to the account you want to unbond tokens for, and select "**Unbond funds** ."